 There are significant opportunities to reduce energy use beyond the prerequisite level.
-Providing a more energy efficient building saves money for the school district, reduces environmental impacts and has a number of other long term benefits.
-Up to 30 additional points are offered for schools designed to exceed the prerequisite level.
+Up to 34 additional points are offered for schools designed to exceed the prerequisite level.
+Providing a more energy efficient building saves money for the school district, reduces harmful environmental impacts and has a number of other long term benefits.